 It can twist and lead to this common failure.
 Another thing to check is the cable itself.
 If it has been damaged, then it could be the cause of the noise.

-In this article, we’ll explore why your guitar might be making a crackling sound and provide insight on how to fix it.
+In this Killer Rig article, we’ll explore these awful sounds and why your guitar is making them!
+And also provide insight on how to fix them.

 Guitar Making A Crackling Noise?